new visitors parents

 What if my daughter gets sick at camp?

-In addition to a full-time, ‘round-the-clock licensed physician on site at Camp Kamaji, we also employ three full-time nursing assistants who live at Club Med (Kamaji’s health center) — all of whom tend to the physical and emotional well-being of Kamaji’s campers and staff.
+In addition to a full-time, ‘round-the-clock licensed RN or physician on site at Camp Kamaji, we also employ three full-time nursing assistants who live at Club Med (Kamaji’s health center) — all of whom tend to the physical and emotional well-being of Kamaji’s campers and staff.
+We also contract with Sanford Health Center in Bemidji to assist in any pediatric urgent care needs; whether through telehealth or in person.

 In addition to the care provided at Camp Kamaji, we enjoy a positive professional working relationship with medical providers and services in the nearby town of Bemidji.
-Dr. John R. Parkin, a local pediatrician, has been Kamaji’s off-site consultant and liaison since 1981 and oversees Kamaji’s health care.
+If in need of additional medical care, we are just 15 minutes from an orthodontist or dentist.

 With so many great camps to choose from, how does a parent and future camper pick one?

-Did you know that there are almost 2500 American Camp Association accredited camps??
-Of those, there are 1588 residential camps; 567 of which are for-girls-only.
-Out of the girls-only camps, 184 offer either a four or eight week session.
-The choice of camps, while not limitless, is certainly daunting!!
+Choosing a camp can be overwhelming, especially since so many can look similar “on paper”.
 Still, each and every camp is unique in its own right — as is your daughter.
 There is something that sets each camp apart from the next — that makes it different, special, one-of-a-kind — just as your daughter is.
 We don’t subscribe to the theory that “one-size-fits-all.”
 That is why careful consideration is key when making a decision concerning what may be one of your daughter’s most memorable childhood experiences.

 Sorting through websites, camp brochures, promotional videos, talking with families who send their daughters to camp, and meeting one-on-one with the different camp directors will provide a worthwhile investment of time and energy.
-We speak from experience: not only as camp directors but also as parents of two distinctly different boys who attended two equally great but very different summer camps for most of their childhoods.
+You want to learn about the “personality” of camp, to find the one that is the best “fit” for your daughter.